 Product, Risk Allocation and Time

-The 1999 Yellow and Silver Books contained41 limited fitness for purpose obligations, which, for example, did not apply if the purpose was not stated in the Employer's Requirements.
-The 2017 Yellow and Silver Books contain much stronger fitness for purpose obligations, which apply even where no purpose is expressly stated42 and which are supported by indemnities by the Contractor in respect of acts, errors and omissions in design.43 The Contractor is expected to maintain professional indemnity insurance against liability arising from breach of its obligations in this respect, if required by the Contract Data.44
+The 1999 Yellow and Silver Books containedlimited fitness for purpose obligations, which, for example, did not apply if the purpose was not stated in the Employer’s Requirements.
+The 2017 Yellow and Silver Books contain much stronger fitness for purpose obligations, which apply even where no purpose is expressly stated and which are supported by indemnities by the Contractor in respect of acts, errors and omissions in design.
+The Contractor is expected to maintain professional indemnity insurance against liability arising from breach of its obligations in this respect, if required by the Contract Data.

-A deficiency of the 1999 Rainbow Suite was the absence of performance liquidated damages in the event of a failure of the Tests on Completion, which have for some time been a feature of bespoke international construction contracts.
-The 2017 versions enable the Parties to agree Performance Damages in the Schedule of Performance Guarantees and, if the Works, or a Section, fail to pass the Tests on Completion repeated under Sub-Clause 9.3 [Retesting], the Employer is entitled to payment in full satisfaction of the failure.
+A deficiency of the 1999 Rainbow Suite was the absence of non-performance damages in the event of a failure of the Tests on Completion; non-performance damages applied instead to the Tests after Completion.
+The 2017 Books enable the Parties to agree Performance Damages in the Schedule of Performance Guarantees and, if the Works, or a Section, fail to pass the Tests on Completion repeated under Sub-Clause 9.3 [Retesting], the Employer is entitled to payment in full satisfaction of the failure.
 As with the 1999 Books, Performance Damages are also payable if the Works or any Section fail to pass any Test after Completion.

 The most important area of change regarding risk allocation is limitation of liability.
-In addition to exclusion of indirect and consequential loss (with certain exceptions), FIDIC provides a choice between two alternative regimes.
-The basic position is that under the General Conditions total liability is capped at the sum stated in the Contract Data46 or, if none, the Accepted Contract Amount47 or Contract Price48 (with certain exceptions).
-However, FIDIC offers an alternative in the Guidance for Preparation of Particular Conditions49 providing for separate liability caps for consequential losses and capping of the Contractor's liability for other losses at the value of insurance cover for each, which is a completely different approach.
+In addition to exclusion of indirect and consequential loss (with certain exceptions), in the 2017 Books FIDIC provides a choice between two alternative regimes.
+The basic position is that under the General Conditions total liability is capped at the sum stated in the Contract Dataor, if none, the Accepted Contract Amount or Contract Price (with certain exceptions).
+However, FIDIC offers an alternative in the Guidance for the Preparation of Particular Conditions, providing for separate liability caps for consequential losses and capping of the Contractor’s liability for other losses at the value of insurance cover for each, which is a completely different approach.

-So far as risk of loss is concerned, the 2017 versions have been something of a surprise.
-The FIDIC Design Build Operate Gold Book 2008 (see below) had introduced an entirely new system by which all risks were allocated between the Parties, rather than just loss or damage; the Gold Book's risk allocation Clause50 distinguished between Employer's commercial risks, Employer's risks of damage and Contractor's risks.
-It had been widely expected that the Gold Book approach would be followed in the preparation of the new editions of the Rainbow Suite forms, a view encouraged by the Pre-Release editions of the Yellow Book.51 However, the 2017 editions revealed that this approach was abandoned by FIDIC in favour of a conventional care of the works Clause,52 by which the Contractor is made fully responsible for care of the Works, subject to certain express exceptions.
-One of these express exceptions is the category of 'Exceptional Events'53 which has replaced 'Force Majeure', though the meaning of 'an event or circumstance' is somewhat similar to the Force Majeure provisions of the 1999 contracts, with the notable addition of 'tsunami' to 'natural catastrophes'.
+So far as risk of loss is concerned, the 2017 Books have been something of a surprise.
+The FIDIC Design Build Operate Gold Book 2008 (see below) had introduced an entirely new system by which all risks were allocated between the Parties, rather than just loss or damage; the Gold Book’s risk allocation Clausedistinguished between Employer’s commercial risks, Employer’s risks of damage and Contractor’s risks.
+It had been widely expected that the Gold Book approach would be followed in the preparation of the new editions of the Rainbow Suite forms, a view encouraged by the Pre-Release editions of the Yellow Book.
+However, the 2017 Books revealed that this approach was abandoned by FIDIC in favour of a conventional care of the works Clause, by which the Contractor is made fully responsible for care of the Works, subject to certain express exceptions.
+One of these express exceptions is the category of ‘Exceptional Events’ which has replaced ‘Force Majeure’, though the meaning of ‘an event or circumstance’ is somewhat similar to the Force Majeure provisions of the 1999 Books, with the notable addition of ‘tsunami’ to ‘natural catastrophes’.

-The crucial question of time has received significant new provisions in the 2017 forms.
-FIDIC now offers the possibility of an additional Sub-Clause54 allowing the Employer to designate Milestones, which would have to be completed by specified dates, failing which, Delay Damages would be payable.
+The crucial question of time has received significant new provisions in the 2017 Books.
+FIDIC now offers the possibility of an additional Sub-Clauseallowing the Employer to designate Milestones, which would have to be completed by specified dates, failing which, Delay Damages would be payable.
 A second major departure relates to programming.
-The 1999 programming provisions were generally regarded as outdated and they have been replaced by a much more detailed and prescriptive programme Clause.55 Some commentators expected that FIDIC would take the opportunity of the new contracts to deal expressly with the issue of concurrent delay, which is a source of uncertainty in many jurisdictions.
+The 1999 programming provisions were generally regarded as outdated and they have been replaced by a much more detailed and prescriptive programme Clause.
+Some commentators expected that FIDIC would take the opportunity of the new contracts to deal expressly with the issue of concurrent delay, which is a source of uncertainty in many jurisdictions.
 For example, the Australian standard form AS 4000 gives the contract administrator the power to apportion responsibility for delay as between Employer and Contractor to determine entitlement for an extension of time.
-FIDIC has by contrast made no such provision in the 2017 General Conditions, leaving the Parties free to agree arrangements as a Particular Condition, otherwise the Contractor's entitlement is to be assessed 'as appropriate taking due regard of all relevant circumstances’, though the concept of apportionment is found in the Liability for Care of the Works Provisions.
+There is no such general provision in the 2017 General Conditions, leaving the Parties free to agree arrangements as a Particular Condition, otherwise the Contractor’s entitlement is to be assessed ‘as appropriate taking due regard of all relevant circumstances’, though the concept of apportionment is found in the Liability for Care of the Works Provisions.

 In contract administration, there have been very significant developments of the 1999 forms.
-In the 1999 Red and Yellow Books,57 there was a distinction between situations where the Engineer was 'deemed to act for the Employer' and those where, in making determinations,58 the Engineer had a duty to act fairly.
-This basis is preserved in the 2017 editions.
+In the 1999 Red and Yellow Books,there was a distinction between situations where the Engineer was ‘deemed to act for the Employer’ and those where, in making determinations, the Engineer had a duty to act fairly.
+This basis is preserved in the 2017 Red and Yellow Books.
 However, in making a determination now, the Engineer is under a duty to act neutrally and is not deemed to act for the Employer.
-FIDIC explains this new obligation on the Engineer as a duty to treat both Parties 'even-handedly, in a fair minded and unbiased manner'.59
+FIDIC explains this new obligation on the Engineer as a duty to treat both Parties ‘even-handedly, in a fair minded and unbiased manner’.